puff/proxmox-cloudflare-ipset-updater/README.md

 # proxmox-cloudflare-ipset-updater
-Simple bash script to update an ipset with Cloudflare IPs (IPv4)
+Awful bash script to update an ipset with Cloudflare IPs (IPv4)

 I made this so I could only allow Cloudflare through port 443 on my containers through the proxmox firewall.
 Could have been done easier just using iptables/ipset but this is fancier :)

+It uses an ipset called "cloudflarev4" in the datacenter level, so you may need to create that or change it in the code.

 There's no error handling so it *could* break, but probably won't, especially since I have it on a cronjob for every week.